fmtlib/fmt/doc/index.rst

 Format String Syntax
 --------------------

-The :cpp:func:`fmt::Format()` function and the :cpp:class:`fmt::Formatter`
-class share the same syntax for format strings.
+Formatting functions such as :cpp:func:`fmt::format()` and :cpp:func:`fmt::print()` use the same format string syntax described in this section.

 Format strings contain "replacement fields" surrounded by curly braces ``{}``.
 Anything that is not contained in braces is considered literal text, which is